jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 **Evidence to Reveal:**
 - Muddy footprints leading from the terrace door to the study
 - A torn piece of fabric caught on the study window latch
-- Larrabee's appointment book showing "Bennett - private meeting - 8:30"
+- Heinrich's appointment book showing "Bennett - private meeting - 8:30"
 - A partially burned letter in the fireplace (related to railroad debts)
 - Signs that someone searched through desk papers before the murder